appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 or

-Alternatively, you can go to Codesandbox.io and choose the React Template
+Alternatively, you can go to Codesandbox.io and choose the Vue Template

 ![React Template, Codesandbox](https://i.imgur.com/Vl4BVZ0.png).